Henrixounez/TermSlides/README.md

     - You can access your slide using http://127.0.0.1:8000/<b>\<nameOfYourFile\></b>

 <br>
-- You can try right now, a blank HTML Slide is available to test (demo.html)
+- You can try right now, an HTML Slide is available to test (demo.html)

 <br>